 This week, I’ll be posting blogs on this very topic.
 Partly because how the brain works is very interesting to a lot of people, and partly because, as a marketer, you should know how to use these trigger points to increase demand for your product or service.

-I’ll cover this entire topic in depth when I speak at the SXSW conference.
-With that in mind, here are the 14 most powerful and effective words in marketing:
+With all that in mind, here are the 14 most powerful and effective words in marketing:

 After decades of testing, these words have proven to be the ones that are the most persuasive at encouraging people to choose Brand A over Brand B.